‘Brilliant’ man who was an inventor of the calculator dies

 The Smithsonian says that the three had made enough progress by September 1967 to apply for a patent, which was subsequently revised before the final application in June 1974.

-Merryman was born near the small city of Hearne in Central Texas on June 17, 1932.
+Merryman, who was born on June 17, 1932, grew up in Hearne in Central Texas.
 By the age of 11 or so he’d become the radio repairman for the town.

-“He’d scrap together a few cents to go to the movies in the afternoons and evenings and the police would come get him out … because their radios would break and he had to fix them,” said Merryman’s wife, Phyllis Merryman.
+“He’d scrape together a few cents to go to the movies in the afternoons and evenings and the police would come get him out … because their radios would break and he had to fix them,” said Merryman’s wife, Phyllis Merryman.

 He went to Texas A&M University in College Station but didn’t finish.
-Instead, he went to work in the university’s department of oceanography and meteorology and before long was on an oil platform in the Gulf of Mexico measuring the force of hurricane winds.
+His jobs after that included working at the university’s department of oceanography and meteorology and before long he was on an oil platform in the Gulf of Mexico measuring the force of hurricane winds.
 He started at Texas Instruments in 1963, at the age of 30.

 His friends and family say he was always creating something.
+His daughter Melissa Merryman recalls him making his own tuning fork for their piano.
+She said she asked him how he made it out of that “hunk of metal” and he told her: “It was easy, I just took away all the parts that were not an F sharp.”

-His daughter Melissa Merryman recalls him making his own tuner for their piano.
-Friend and former colleague Gaynel Lockhart remembers a telescope in concrete at his home with a motor attached that would allow it to follow a planet throughout the night.
+Friend and former TI colleague Gaynel Lockhart remembers a telescope in concrete at Jerry Merryman’s home with a motor attached that would allow it to follow a planet throughout the night.

 Despite his accomplishments, he was humble.
 “He wouldn’t ever boast or brag about himself, not ever,” said Melissa Merryman, who became stepsisters with her friend Kim Ikovic when they set up their parents, who got married in 1993.